elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

 ### Send Remote logs to a specific file

-If you don&#8217;t want to seep through **/var/log/message** for remote logs, you can add a rule to put remote logs to another file.
+If you don't want to seep through **/var/log/message** for remote logs, you can add a rule to put remote logs to another file.
 On the server add the following to the **/etc/rsyslog.conf** file on top of all the Rules:

     #### RULES ####
     if $fromhost-ip == '192.168.56.103' then /var/log/remote/192-168-56-103.log
     & ~

-The bottom line ensures that the logs don&#8217;t get logged to the regular **/var/log/messages** file as well.
+The bottom line ensures that the logs don't get logged to the regular **/var/log/messages** file as well.
 Restart rsyslog:

     [root@rhel1 ~]# service rsyslog restart
     Shutting down system logger: rsyslogd